srLlobet/srLlobet/README.md

-### Hi there 👋 I'm a senior year multimedia engineering student, with a videogames mention, and great passion por programming and videogame design.
+#### Hi there 👋 I'm a senior year multimedia engineering student, with a videogames mention, and great passion por programming and videogame design.
 I would like to use all of my acquiered skills and knowledge to get in the game industry.

 I am currently looking for a summer internship.

-# Web developement
+# Projects I have worked on:

 ## Front-end